 3 Pick Your Mode of Transport

-Visitors aren’t permitted to rent cars in Bermuda, but this opens up all sorts of creative options for private transport.
+Visitors aren’t permitted to rent cars in Bermuda, but this opens up all sorts of creative options for private transport to and from your wedding.
 Make a grand entrance on a horse-drawn carriage from Bronco Stables, or keep it fun and casual by renting a getaway scooter from Oleander Cycles.
 To get your guests around the island, Bermuda Island Tours & More rents out comfortable, air-conditioned vans and buses.

 Raynor likes to “bring in local flair with things like Bermuda rockfish in a banana chutney, or even frozen Dark ‘n Stormies.”
 And, says Begg, “We try to incorporate the local fare in innovative ways.
 Why offer a bowl of traditional fish chowder when you can serve it in shot glasses during cocktails?”

-Get a Bermudian wedding cake from bakeries like Sweet SAAK Bakery and Crow Lane Bakery Express.
+Get a Bermudian wedding cake from bakeries like Glaze Bakery Cafe and Crow Lane Bakery Express.
 Tradition dictates one for the bride (usually decorated in silver leaf) and one for the groom (done up in gold leaf).
 They’re both topped with cedar saplings, which the couple is supposed to plant to signify their new life together.
+Check out these sample menus from top restaurants.

 5 Make Small Weddings Spectacular

-Many venues are ideal for intimate weddings, whether that’s just you two and an officiator or a few dozen guests.
+Many venues are ideal for intimate island weddings in Bermuda, whether that’s just you two and an officiator or a few dozen guests.
 Look for spaces that won’t overwhelm your small group.
-Consider weddings onboard ships or in secluded coves, suggests Begg.
+Consider weddings on board ships or in secluded coves, suggests Begg.
 Many resorts offer spaces for cosy ceremonies: private beaches, smaller rooms.
-Other favourites of planner include the Bermuda National Gallery and the Bermuda Botanical Gardens, where there’s a gazebo perfect for vows amidst flowers and trees.
+Other planner favourites include the Bermuda National Gallery and the Bermuda Botanical Gardens, where there’s a gazebo perfect for vows amidst flowers and trees.

 6 Cruise Into Wedded Bliss